toddrudberg/AirshowSchedule/AirshowSchedules/README.md

 3. You may have deleted an airshow by accident, so re-run (Data Base Management -> Compare To Active DB)

 # things to do:
-1) add a way to see what shows have been added since a given download.
-2) add date added field
-3) highlight airshows that showup mid week with a funny color so they don't block the weekend.
+1) highlight airshows that showup mid week with a funny color so they don't block the weekend.

 # coding things